Austrofusus glans: Description

 Austrofusus glans is a medium-sized species of buccinid whelk.
 The species occurs in shallow, subtidal depths down to at least 600 metres on sandy or soft-bottom sediments.

+(Described as Buccinum triton) The shell is ovate-elongate, swollen, and broad, and it is marked with transverse striations composed of very fine striae.
+It consists of six convex whorls, which are somewhat angled at the middle and encircled with a band of conical tubercles.

+The aperture is oblong and milky in color.
+The outer lip has a wavy margin, and the spire is twisted, broad, and sinuous.
+The siphonal canal is wide and well-developed.

 Distribution

-The species is endemic to New Zealand.
+The marine species is endemic to New Zealand.